 The need for a solution

-The problem with deteriorating insulating properties as a result of exposure to moisture is not only something amateur outdoor enthusiasts have to deal with.
+The problem of deteriorating insulating properties as a result of exposure to moisture is not only something amateur outdoor enthusiasts have to deal with.
 For a long time now, even professional outdoor athletes have been struggling to compensate for the downsides of down, but to no avail.
 Until now!
 Enter Primaloft, the real alternative to down!
-It is a synthetic material that is just as light and insulates just as well as down with bonus of being water resistant!
+It is a synthetic material that is just as light and insulates just as well as down with the added bonus of being water resistant!
 Wow!

 How did it all begin?
 Well, at the beginning of the 1980s, the United States Army was in search of precisely this kind of synthetic fibre.
-Over the course of this search, down and it excellent thermal and physical properties were thoroughly examined in order to develop a material that could perfectly mimic these properties.
+Over the course of this search, down and its excellent thermal and physical properties were thoroughly examined in order to develop a material that could perfectly mimic these properties.
 The result was Primaloft: a synthetic fibre consisting of polyester that perfectly mimics the properties of down.
-The material not only has a high loft and excellent thermal efficiency, but it’s also strong and resistant to moisture.
+The material not only has a high fill power and excellent thermal efficiency, but it’s also strong and resistant to moisture.
 Plus, it is very compressible as well!

 What makes PrimaLoft better than other synthetic fibres?

 The developers managed to create a synthetic material that has millions of air pockets to trap your body heat, thereby insulating in a way that only down had been able to.
 What’s more, the PrimaLoft fibres are also treated so that they don’t absorb or retain water.
 As a result, PrimaLoft has marched its way to victory – first in the U.S. Army, then in the outdoor and bedding industry.

 There are three different kinds of PrimaLoft insulation, which are then divided up into additional subgroups.
 For this post, we’re going to stick with the most common and most important.